 Your civil rights are protected even though you are receiving mental health services.
-You have the right to an education, the right register and to vote\, and the right not to be discriminated against because of: age, color, height, national origin, sex, religion, race, weight or due to a physical or mental disability.
-Michigan law prohibits discrimination in: based on race, religion, color, national origin, age, sex, disability, genetic information, marital status, familial status, height, weight and arrest record.
+You have the right to an education, the right register and to vote^{}, and the right not to be discriminated against because of age, color, height, national origin, sex, religion, race, weight or due to a physical or mental disability.
+Michigan law prohibits discrimination: based on race, religion, color, national origin, age, sex, disability, genetic information, marital status, familial status, height, weight, and arrest record.

-\ If you are receiving treatment in an inpatient psychiatric facility, or are a resident of a group home, the staff must inquire if you wish to vote and, if you do make arrangements to transport you to a voting location or provide an absentee ballot.
+If you are receiving treatment in an inpatient psychiatric facility, or are a resident of a group home, the staff must inquire if you wish to vote and, if you do, they must make arrangements for you to be transported to a voting location or make it possible for you to get an absentee ballot.